sjpcp5/obsidian_notes/Technical/Javascript/2023 Jan 17 Javascript ES6.md

 #### Static Properties
 - It's very important to understand the difference between instance variables at the instance level those would instance properties  or properties at the class level. which are called class properties.
 - Each instance of drone will have its own set of properties
-- We can have a
+- We can have properties directly on Drone the class these are *static properties* or *class properties*

 ```